 A large part of the higher North Downs is designated as Surrey Hills Area of Outstanding Natural Beauty (AONB).
 DMP Policy NHE1: 'Landscape protection' recognises the need to afford the AONB with the highest level of protection and for any development within or in a close proximity to the AONB to have regard to the Surrey Hills AONB Management Plan, guiding the management and enhancement of the area.
-Latest Surrey Hills AONB Management Plan for the period of 2020 - 2025 was adopted by RBBC in October 2019 and is a material consideration in determining planning applications.
+The latest Surrey Hills AONB Management Plan for the period of 2020 - 2025 was adopted by RBBC in October 2019 and is a material consideration in determining planning applications.

-The Council validated 29 applications for development within or adjacent to an AONB within this monitoring period.
-Three applications were refused for reasons related to the designated landscape, and none were allowed on appeal over the past year.
+The Council validated 19 applications for development within or adjacent to an AONB within this monitoring period.
+No applications were refused for reasons related to the designation.